renawuq/BioNLP_BERT/README.md

 - `papers.xlsx`: Raw data file containing the list of papers to be annotated and classified.
 - `model_result`: A compress document of all pretrain model

-**Noted many files mentioend above are not here due to the size, please check in following drive: https://drive.google.com/drive/folders/1gj2XKEQkRYTXCqllqvj90lCBQstsQkIv?usp=sharing" **
+**Noted many files mentioend above are not here due to the size, please check in following drive: https://drive.google.com/drive/folders/1gj2XKEQkRYTXCqllqvj90lCBQstsQkIv?usp=sharing" **.
+Looks like some file are way tooooo big, more than 2GB, so only part of the model get uploaded.
+Contact me for those model if you don't want to train by yourself, but I will delete them in 10 days ....

 ## Data Processing Workflow
 Details on the data processing steps are provided in the `annotation_aggrement.ipynb` notebook, including: